kubevirt/user-guide/live-migration.md

 Aborting a live migration is not yet supported.

-### Affiniti and Anti-Affiniti
+### Affinity and Anti-Affinity

-Recent version of Kubernetes support Node- and Pod- Affinity.
+Recent version of Kubernetes support Node- and Pod-Affinity.
 This is not yet supported for VMs.